Open-Source-Satellite/OSSAT_OBC_Dev_Board/OBC_CODE_README.md

 6. Typing "help" into the CLI will list the available commands.

 ## Formatting the disk
-Since the OSSAT development board does not include non-volatile memory (unlike the flight version that makes use of MRAM), following any power cycle it is necessary to format the disk.
+Since the OSSAT development board does not include non-volatile memory (unlike the flight version that makes use of MRAM), you'll need to format the disk following any power cycle.
 The board features 8 MBytes of SRAM that can be formatted using the CLI command "fdisk OSS:/"
 You may notice some error messages in response to the disk formatting that relate to the closure of files that may not exist.

 ![](gui_assets/fdisk.jpg)